cscart/docs/en/user_guide/payment_methods/paypal_advanced.rst

 6. Set **Test/Live mode** to *Live*.

-   If you want to use the *Test* mode to see how the payment method works before you offer it to your customers, you’ll need to get additional accounts as described on `the PayPal website <https://developer.paypal.com/docs/classic/lifecycle/ug_sandbox/>`_.
+   You can use the *Test* mode to see how the payment method works.
+But this mode doesn't work with live PayPal accounts.
+For testing you’ll need to use `test accounts from PayPal Sandbox <https://developer.paypal.com/docs/classic/lifecycle/ug_sandbox/>`_.

 7. Click the **Create** button.